 This can be seen as counting and has applications online and in-person alike.
 It involves the four main components that you spend your primary school years with lots of time to work on: addition, subtraction, division, and multiplication.
 You spend so much time on this with your teacher, or private tutor, since these skills are not only core to these subjects and other more complex number focussed subjects like chemistry and physics, but also to everyday life.

 The skills are essential and will go through many reviews throughout your math education, but before arriving at the quadratic functions stage, you will find you need a more basic level understanding, though still somewhat complex, about the kind of numbers you will find on your arithmetic journey:

 - Natural numbers

-- Irrational numbers: these refer to numbers which cannot be expressed as a fraction of two integers
+- Irrational numbers: these refer to numbers that cannot be expressed as a fraction of two integers

-Beyond this, there are three essential laws to computing which are sometimes required in reviews of arithmetic and data sets, which are:
+Beyond this, there are three essential laws to computing that are sometimes required in reviews of arithmetic and data sets, which are:

 - Commutative law

 - Distributive law

 Take note, however - these three laws only apply to addition and multiplication, with only a few exceptions.
 This could seem like an oversimplified version of a complex subject, but bear in mind that you will find these facets of mathematics from your first lesson all the way through to your advanced maths lessons at university, in arithmetic, algebra, physics, or chemistry - so make sure keep these in view.